JAMBNC/generate-typescript-from-json-schema-action/README.md

 ### `dictionary_name`

-**Required** The name of the edge dictionary that you want to update
+**Required**: The name of the edge dictionary that you want to update

 ### `dictionary_key`

-**Required** The key in the dictionary you want to update
+**Required**: The key in the dictionary you want to update

 ### `dictionary_value`

-**Required** The value to update the key to
+**Required**: The value to update the key to

 ### `purge_surrogate_key`

-**Optional** A surrogate key to purge after the dictionary value has been updated.
+**Optional**: A surrogate key to purge after the dictionary value has been updated.
 If no key is provided, nothing will be purged.

 ## Outputs